Friesian Keuring and IBOP: It’s a Breed Thing…

-So, . . .
-I’ve been in the Friesian breed thing for well over two decades and I finally have something to say.
+So,… I’ve been in the Friesian breed thing for well over three decades and I finally have something to say.
 Are you on pins and needles, yet?
 No?
 Gosh darn it.
 I worked so hard for that build-up and I’ll never get it again. ;)

 Well, who am I and why would you care?
 Nobody in particular and certainly nobody important enough to worry about but some of you may know me by sight at the SoCal keurings and some of you may know me by name with not a clue what I look like.
 And truth be told, most of the time I have no idea who I’m talking to at the rail when I’m watching the horses go into their classes.